bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-recording.md

   </event>
 ```

 Next, find when the first moderator joined, and thend move the `RecordStatusEvent` after the moderator join event.
-Also, edit the `timestamp` for `RecordStatusEvent` so it occurrs **after** the moderator's `timestamp`.
+Also, edit the `timestamp` for `RecordStatusEvent` so it occurs **after** the moderator's `timestamp`.
 For example:

 ```xml
   <event timestamp="4585063453" module="PARTICIPANT" eventname="ParticipantJoinEvent">